LukaLambrecht/SakuraRun/README.md

 # Calculate the optimal path for a sakura appreciation run

-The blossoming of the Japanese cherry flower (Jap. sakura, Lat.
-Prunus serrulata) is quite a sight to behold.
+The blossoming of the Japanese cherry flower (Jap. *sakura*, Lat. *Prunus serrulata*) is quite a sight to behold.
 In fact, it is so beautiful that we wanted to see *all* of them.
 And though we're always in for a good run, there's *many* cherry trees in and around the city of Ghent...
 So how do we go about this?
 SakuraRun to the rescue!